megatyx/Asurion_Demo_iOS/README.md

 # Overview
 This Demo was created on Swift < 5.0 and iOS 13 utilizing a very small version of MVVM.
 The App depends on a heroku server, which might be sleeping on first run.
 Wait and Refresh if you encounter any issues.
+I have two servers deployed.
+One on Swift Vapor 4, and one on Golang.

 BaseURL:
 https://tyler-pets-server.herokuapp.com/